The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

+{\revision Moreover, if uniform ellipticity is verified, the regularity of the vector fields $V_1,\ldots, V_m$ can be loosened to $\mathcal C^2$ rather than smooth. }

-The following theorem yields that the Lyapunov exponents given by the $Q$-process equate to the conditioned Lyapunov exponents conjectured in \cite{Engel2019ConditionedSystems}. \begin{theorem} Let $M$ be an open connected and bounded subset of $\mathbb R^d$ with $\mathcal C^2$-boundary, and suppose that the stochastic differential equation satisfies Hypothesis $\mathrm{\ref{(B)}}.$ Then the random dynamical system $(\theta,\varphi)$ associated to (\ref{SDE2}) satisfies Hypothesis $\mathrm{\ref{(H)}}$.
+The following theorem yields that the Lyapunov exponents given by the $Q$-process equate to the conditioned Lyapunov exponents conjectured in \cite{Engel2019ConditionedSystems}.

+\begin{theorem} Let $M$ be an open connected and bounded subset of $\mathbb R^d$ with $\mathcal C^2$-boundary, and suppose that the stochastic differential equation satisfies Hypothesis $\mathrm{\ref{(B)}}.$ Then the random dynamical system $(\theta,\varphi)$ associated to (\ref{SDE2}) satisfies Hypothesis $\mathrm{\ref{(H)}}$.
 Furthermore, the linearised flow $\Phi_t$ fulfils condition \eqref{eqn:IC+} so that the multiplicative ergodic theorem holds.